SynFutures/docs/docs/faq.md

 ### 11. How to open/close a trade ?

- When open a new position, a trader should transfer the margin token (Quote Asset to its account to ensure its margin is sufficient, that is (AccountBalance + UnrealizedPnl) >= Position * MarkPrice * Initial Margin
+When open a new position, a trader should transfer the margin token (Quote Asset to its account to ensure its margin is sufficient, that is (AccountBalance + UnrealizedPnl) >= Position * MarkPrice * Initial Margin.

 With the available margin, a trader could go to “Trade” page to input the trading pairs, click on “Buy/Long” or “Sell/Short” button to create a trade.

  To close a trade, just follow the reverse procedure – go to “Trade” page , select the contract you have traded, execute opposite positions of existing trades, and margin plus your pnl would be released to your account.
-Alternatively, you could go to Pool Page to view the list of trades you have and close the positions
+Alternatively, you could go to Pool Page to view the list of trades you have and close the positions.

 Note that trader can only trade with a pair that have existing market makers, that is, the pair should have been created and provided liquidity by LP.